senacor/Tutorials-Microservices/hints/stage-06/README.md

 1. open the "Run/Debug Configurations"
 2. create a new "Remote" configuration
-3. fill in the IP address of the container you want to debug (e.g. 172.17.0.6 for the demo application in our setup)
+3. fill in the IP address of the container you want to debug (e.g. 172.17.0.6 for the customer application in our setup)
-4. fill in the debug port as specified in the Dockerfile of the application you want to debug (e.g. 7081 as defined above for the demo application)
+4. fill in the debug port as specified in the Dockerfile of the application you want to debug (e.g. 7081 as defined above for the customer project)

 Run the Debug configuration; you should see:
 ```